 The MSU Extension Zoning Administrator Certificate Program was designed to offer zoning administration techniques in ways that reduce legal risks to the zoning administrator and their community.
 It is the ONLY such program in the state!

-The Zoning Administrator Certificate Program has offered training in 18 different locations around the state; attracting more than 300 participants.
+The Zoning Administrator Certificate Program has been offered at various locations around the state since 2009, attracting more than 350 participants to date.
 Zoning administrators make up the majority of participants attending the training.
 However, the program has attracted private consultants and county planners who consult with local zoning administrators, local elected officials and State agency staff.
 It has even attracted some unexpected participants who may have taken on the responsibility of the zoning administrator, due to lack of staff and funding at the local or county levels.

 There are eight training modules in the Zoning Administrator Certificate Program, and each is 1.5-2.5 hours of classroom time (including individual and group activities).

 - Job Description, Responsibilities and Basic Ethics - Explore the roles and responsibilities of a zoning administrator and how to carry out those duties ethically.

 - Legal Issues - Learn about the legal context within which zoning administrators serve and summaries of key court cases relevant to zoning.